songdj/songdj.github.io/content/teaching/_index.md

 | `2021 Spring`     | CSE 2500    | Introduction to Discrete Systems             |

 {{% alert note %}}
-Please refer to [HuskyCT](https://huskyct.uconn.edu/) for the course syllabus and related materials.
+Please refer to [HuskyCT](https://huskyct.uconn.edu/) for details about the course syllabus and related materials.
 {{% /alert %}}